-The Valve Clinic at the Heart Institute of Doylestown Hospital combines the expertise of cardiologists, interventionalists, surgeons and a valve clinic coordinator, providing physicians and patients with prompt assessments and advanced treatment options.
+Doylestown Health's Valve Clinic combines the expertise of cardiologists, interventionalists, surgeons and a valve clinic coordinator, providing physicians and patients with prompt assessments and advanced treatment options.

-Jennifer Harrar, CRNP, a dedicated nurse practitioner at The Valve Clinic at the Heart Institute of Doylestown Hospital collaborates with physicians and practice staff to evaluate patients, coordinate diagnostic studies and arrange for all necessary subspecialist appointments.
+A dedicated nurse practitioner at the Valve Clinic collaborates with physicians and staff to evaluate patients, coordinate diagnostic studies and arrange for all necessary sub-specialist appointments.

 Symptoms of heart valve disease or severe aortic stenosis: